Jan 15, 2020

 Many insurers will require a complete electrical inspection by a certified electrician before offering coverage.
 Depending on the state of the wiring, an upgrade to copper may be required to get insurance.

-You may also be able to get coverage from a speciality insurer or through by getting high risk homeowners insurance coverage.
+You may also be able to get coverage from a specialty insurer or through by getting high risk insurance.

-Amp electrical service is another electrical issue that could create problems getting insurance coverage.
+Amp electrical service is another electrical issue that could create problems getting approved.

 60-amp electrical service, which is found in homes built before 1950, was not designed to handle the electrical requirements of modern homes.
 Homes with 60-amp service are at risk of overuse, overheating, and increased risk of fire.